1758 - French operations on the coast of Coromandel

 French invasion of Tanjore

-On June ??, a French force appeared in front of Davecotah, the British garrison retired towards Trichinopoly, marching through the Tanjore country.
-The French then took possession of Davecotah.
+On June ??, a French force appeared in front of Devicotah, the British garrison retired towards Trichinopoly, marching through the Tanjore country.
+The French then took possession of Devicotah.

 On June 17, d'Aché arrived at Pondicherry.